 Two examples make the math concrete:

 Personal Services Contracts are the legitimate workaround.
 A written caregiver agreement between the care recipient and a non-spouse family caregiver, executed before services begin, with a documented fair-market hourly rate, hours, and duties, converts what would otherwise look like a disqualifying gift into a legitimate exchange of value.
 The rate must match what a commercial agency would charge for similar services in the local market.
-Spouses cannot be paid under a personal services contract for Medicaid look-back purposes; transfers between spouses are generally disregarded by Medicaid under §1917(d)(3)(A).
+Spouses cannot be paid under a personal services contract for Medicaid look-back purposes; transfers between spouses are generally disregarded under the transfer-of-assets exceptions at §1917(c)(2) of the Social Security Act (42 USC § 1396p(c)(2)).

 The penalty rule has narrow exemptions: transfers to a spouse, transfers to a blind or disabled child of any age, transfers to a sibling who has lived in the home for at least one year and has equity interest, and transfers to an adult child caregiver who has lived in the home for at least two years and provided care that prevented institutionalization (caregiver child exception under 42 USC § 1396p(c)(2)(B)(iv), requires physician attestation and contemporaneous caregiving documentation).
 These are the same exemptions that apply to estate recovery, see the Estate Recovery section below.
 For the complete framework, DRA-2005 SPIA six-requirement test, promissory note three-prong test, life estate 1-year residency rule, Modified Half-a-Loaf strategy, undue hardship waiver mechanics, Tennessee's lack of recognition for Lady Bird deeds, uncertain TOD deed status, three worked examples, and 15 common mistakes, see Tennessee's 5-Year Lookback and Penalty Divisor complete guide.